Spirent/iTest-assets/Libraries/Tools/Community/ui_documentation/README.md

 ## Library: project://ui_documentation/test_cases/documentation.fftc
 ## Headline: Documentation Generator
 Description: This test case will generate documentation for QuickCall and Procedure libraries.
 The Headline and Description should be completed for General Information and all procedures.
 Procedure arguments should also have a description.

+To reduce run time, you can specify a change date in the changeDate parameter; only projects which have changed since that date will have the documentation regenerated.
+Only .fftc and readme.txt files are checked for change.

+Also, if file C:\\tmp\\iTest_documentation_list.txt exists, only the projects listed there will be updated, regardless of the change state.
 ### getProjectList
 Return a list of project URI's within the current workspace
 ### getTcList